William Boyd (writer): Biography

 Boyd was born in Accra, Gold Coast (present-day Ghana), to Scottish parents, both from Fife, and has two younger sisters.
 His father Alexander, a doctor specialising in tropical medicine, and Boyd's mother, who was a teacher, moved to the Gold Coast in 1950 to run the health clinic at the University College of the Gold Coast, Legon (now the University of Ghana).
 In the early 1960s, the family moved to western Nigeria, where Boyd's father held a similar position at the University of Ibadan.
 Boyd spent his early life in Ghana and Nigeria and, at the age of nine, went to a preparatory school and then to Gordonstoun school in Scotland, and, after that, to the University of Nice in France, followed by the University of Glasgow, where he gained an M.A.
 (Hons) in English & Philosophy, and finally Jesus College, Oxford.
 His father died of a rare disease when Boyd was 26.

 Between 1980 and 1983, Boyd was a lecturer in English at St Hilda's College, Oxford, and it was while he was there that his first novel, A Good Man in Africa (1981), was published.
 He was also a television critic for the New Statesman between 1981 and 1983.

 Boyd was appointed Commander of the Order of the British Empire in 2005 for services to literature.
 He is a Fellow of the Royal Society of Literature and an Officier de l'Ordre des Arts et des Lettres.
 He has been presented with honorary Doctorates in Literature from the universities of St. Andrews, Stirling, Glasgow, and Dundee and is an honorary fellow of Jesus College, Oxford.
 Boyd is a member of the Chelsea Arts Club.

 Boyd met his wife Susan, a former editor and now a screenwriter, while they were both at Glasgow University.
-He has a house in Chelsea, London, and a farmhouse and vineyard (with its own appellation Château Pecachard) in Bergerac in the Dordogne in south-west France.
+He has a house in Chelsea, London, and a farmhouse and vineyard (with its own appellation Château Pecachard) in Bergerac in the Dordogne in southwest France.

 In August 2014, Boyd was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In March 2025, Boyd featured on BBC Radio 4's Desert Island Discs.